 Former City Clerk Sentenced to 18 Months in Prison for Stealing $487,000 from Struggling North St. Louis County Municipality

-The case was investigated by the FBI, with the cooperation of the Missouri State Highway Patrol.
+The FBI investigated the case.
 Assistant U.S. Attorney Hal Goldsmith is prosecuting the case.